 American Expressionism, which grounds literary authority in the personality of the writer rather than, say, a political creed or traditional aesthetics, can be traced to the work of mid-nineteenth-century writers such as Ralph Waldo Emerson, Henry David Thoreau, and Walt Whitman.
-Its most influential twentieth-century practitioner was Gertrude Stein, whose disciples included Sherwood Anderson and William Faulkner, as well as Saroyan and Wolfe.
-Kerouac stated his own Expressionist position in "Essentials of Spontaneous Prose," where he said that a writer should pursue "not 'selectivity' of expression but following free deviation (association) of mind into limitless blow-on-subject seas of thought, swimming in a sea of English with no discipline other than rhythms of exhalation and expostulated statement."
+Among its most influential twentieth-century practitioners was Gertrude Stein.
+Kerouac stated his own Expressionist position in “Essentials of Spontaneous Prose,” where he said that a writer should pursue “not ‘selectivity’ of expression but following free deviation (association) of mind into limitless blow-on-subject seas of thought, swimming in a sea of English with no discipline other than rhythms of exhalation and expostulated statement.”

 Berrigan argued that the world as presented in his poetry was a projection of his self.
 In an interview with Anne Waldman and Jim Cohn, Berrigan noted that:

-Berrigan's closest poetic associate and collaborator was Ron Padgett, but their respective poems are radically different from each other.
-While much of Berrigan's poetry draws on intimate or private matters, Padgett's is rarely personal, at least on the surface.
-His poetry is self-conscious, and the tone is sophisticated and urbane; he has been particularly successful in creating a characteristically French wit in his poems and so becoming, it has been said, America's greatest French poet.
+Berrigan’s closest poetic associate and collaborator was Ron Padgett, but their respective poems are radically different from each other.
+While much of Berrigan’s poetry draws on intimate or private matters, Padgett’s is rarely personal, at least on the surface.
+His poetry is self-conscious, and the tone is sophisticated and urbane; he has been particularly successful in creating a characteristically French wit in his poems and so becoming, it has been said, America’s greatest French poet.
 Berrigan, on the other hand, projects a sensibility that is confiding, sad, graceful, affectionate, and indistinguishable from the sensibility he projected in person.
-His poetry can also be--although never in a pretentious manner--cerebral and erudite; he was enormously well read, much better read, perhaps, than most poets of his generation.
+While never pretentious, his poetry can also be cerebral and erudite; he was enormously well read, much better read, perhaps, than most poets of his generation.

 In spite of differences in age as well as sensibility (Padgett is eight years younger than Berrigan), they became close friends shortly after meeting at the bookstore in Tulsa where Padgett worked in 1959.
 Padgett was still in high school but was already known to avant-garde poets throughout the United States for a mimeographed magazine, The White Dove Review, which he edited with his boyhood friends, the poet Dick Gallup and the artist and writer Joe Brainard.